Missouri Route 5

 Missouri Route 5 is the longest state highway in Missouri and the only Missouri state highway to traverse the entire state.
-It is part of a three state, 650 mile highway 5.
-To the north, it continues into Iowa as Iowa Highway 5 and to the south it enters Arkansas as Highway 5.
-With only a few exceptions, it is two-lane for its entire length.
-Business Route 5 serves Milan and Ava.
+To the north, it continues into Iowa as Iowa Highway 5 and to the south it enters Arkansas as Arkansas Highway 5 as part of a three state 650 mile highway 5.
+With only a few exceptions, it is mostly a two-lane for its entire length.

 Route description

 Route 5 begins at the Arkansas state line in Ozark County as a continuation of Arkansas Highway 5.
 Approximately 8.5 mi to the north of the state line, Route 5 meets U.S. 160 after which it forms a 6.2 mi east-west concurrency to the east where it enters Gainesville.
 After leaving its U.S. 160 concurrency to the north, Route 5 continues northwest for approximately 13.2 mi before forming a 3.3 mi north-south wrong-way concurrency with Route 95 into Wasola.
 Route 5 enters Douglas County 0.6 mi north of Wasola.

 Thirteen miles into Douglas County, Route 5 forms a four-mile north–south concurrency with Route 76 past Ava, and serves the town itself with a business route.
 Within the northwest part of Ava, the concurrent routes intersect Route 14.
 After Route 76 leaves the concurrency to the east, Route 5 continues for 10 miles before entering Wright County.

 Shortly after entering Wright County, Route 5 forms a one-mile east–west concurrency with U.S. 60 (as a limited-access highway) in Mansfield.
 After leaving its U.S. 60 concurrency to the north, the route intersects with Route 38 in Hartville 11 miles later, and then continues for 24 miles into Laclede County.

 In Laclede County, Route 5 passes through Evergreen, intersects I-44, Route 32 and Route 64 in Lebanon, and enters Camden County 16 miles north of Lebanon.

 Between Lebanon and Camdenton, the road has been realigned and straightened, and several older alignments are visible.
 Just south of Camdenton, Route 5 forms an 11-mile north–south concurrency with Route 7 which continues through the town and intersects U.S. Route 54.
-After Route 7 leaves the concurrency to the west, Route 5 leaves the Ozark Mountains and crosses the Lake of the Ozarks at the Hurricane Deck Bridge, passing through Sunrise Beach shortly before entering Morgan County.
+After Route 7 leaves Route 5 in Greenview, while Route 7 goes west, Route 5 leaves the Ozark Mountains and crosses the Lake of the Ozarks at the Hurricane Deck Bridge, passing through Sunrise Beach shortly before entering Morgan County.

 Twenty miles north into Morgan County, Route 5 forms a short east–west concurrency with Route 52 in Versailles.
 After leaving its Route 52 concurrency to the north, it continues north for 14 miles and enters Tipton, in which the route forms a four-mile east–west concurrency with U.S. 50.
 Soon after leaving its U.S. 50 concurrency to the north, Route 5 enters Cooper County.